israel-dryer/ttkbootstrap/docs/examples/equalizer.rst

 Equalizer
 =========
+This example demonstrates the use of styles to differentiate slider functions.
+The ``ttk.Scale`` widget is one of several that include orientation in the style class.

+In order to create some contrast, different styles are applied to the "VOL" and "GAIN" sliders:
+    - VOL & GAIN: ``success.Vertical.TScale``
+    - OTHERS: ``info.Vertical.TScale``

-A simple equalizer interface using the ``ttk.Scale`` widget.
-Because I wanted the scale value to be reflected in a label below the scale, this application is a lot more complicated than it really needs to be due to some oddities of the ttk scale implementation.
+Now for some comments on the code: Because I wanted the scale value to be reflected in a label below the scale, this application is a lot more complicated than it really needs to be due to some oddities of the ttk scale implementation.
 The ``ttk.Scale`` widget outputs a double type, which means that in order to display a nice rounded integer, that number has to be converted when updated.
 Fortunately, the scale widget has a ``command`` parameter for setting a callback.
 The callback will get the scale value, which can then be converted into a nice clean format.

-In order to create some contrast, I've applied different styles to the "VOL" and "GAIN" sliders:
-    - VOL & GAIN: ``success.Vertical.TScale``
-    - OTHERS: ``info.Vertical.TScale``

 .. figure:: ../../src/ttkbootstrap/examples/images/equalizer.png